MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/lcow.md

 All Linux containers run on the same [LinuxKit](https://github.com/linuxkit/linuxkit) based virtual machine.

+That means all Linux containers:

+* Share a kernel with each other, but not with the Windows host
+* Have the same networking properties as Linux containers on Linux (since they're running on a Linux VM)
+* Have many of the same storage properties as Linux containers on Linux
+* May have difficulty sharing data with the Windows container host

 ### Signs that Moby VM is currently enabled

 There are a few ways to see of containers are running with the Moby VM approach: